cmpayc/react-native-fs-turbo/README.md

     };
 ```

+Note: encryption doesn't work for to partially write a file

 (IOS only): `options.NSFileProtectionKey` property can be provided to set this attribute on iOS platforms.

 ### `write(filepath: string, contents: string | number[], position?: number, options?: WriteOptions): void`